-If you are an O’Neill faculty member on the IU Bloomington or IUPUI campus, we are thrilled to talk with you about the possibility of creating an international course to call your own.
+If you are an O’Neill faculty member on the IU Bloomington or IUPUI campus, we are happy to talk with you about the possibility of creating an international, faculty-led program to call your own.

 Our Current Faculty-Led Program Models